 Their primary service offering is the 1-on-1 call.
 Coleman Research connects advisors and “industry thought leaders” who can offer relevant, timely, first-hand perspectives on key issues.
 Calls may last an hour or more, during which time clients can steer the interview based on their needs.
 It’s up to the consultant to ensure there are no breaches of confidentiality and to report anything questionable in accordance with the Terms and Conditions, which “prohibit the disclosure of confidential and material, non-public information.”

 Coleman Research is a legitimate international company that focuses on facilitating short-term consultations between business clients and qualified contracted advisors.
+(Of course, you should always be diligent of scammers impersonating other companies!).
 You not only get paid for these simple phone calls, but you also receive the bonus of getting to converse with other experts working for management consultancies, mutual funds, hedge funds, and private equity firms.
 There’s no prep work involved, and advisors are free to accept or decline any work offered.

-Coleman’s site notes that how many requests you receive depends on many factors, including one’s area of expertise, experience level, and availability to take a potential client’s call.
+How many invitations to consult for Coleman Research depends on many factors, including one’s area of expertise, experience level, and availability to take a potential client’s call.
 However, your rate will be a factor, too!
 You want to charge an amount that compensates you fairly for the value you provide the customer.
 That’s a very subjective equation, so in the beginning it makes sense to compare what peers are charging and set your rate accordingly.
 If you undercharge, it could indicate a lack of confidence, but if you overcharge and can’t deliver the goods, that may result in a negative review of your services.

 Just remember, expert networks make money by marking up your rate and keeping the difference.
 They obviously prefer not to disclose how much their markup is, but you can pull back the curtain and get the inside scoop through our detailed expert network rate overview!